yasin-erkan/Dynamic-Product-Showcase/README.md

 MockAPI.io	API for fetching product data.

-Here’s a detailed, stylish, and animated README for your project:

 ✨ Dynamic Product Showcase ✨
 A captivating and responsive web application to display and manage products fetched dynamically from an external API.